divyanshchoubisa/Basic-MEAN-Stack-Project/README.md

 # Basic-MEAN--Stack-Project
- Basic MEAN Stack Project with Node-Express Backend Angular Frontend and MongoDb Database
+ This a a very basic MEAN Stack Application with Introduction to Angular and NodeJS.